 1.)
 Leaf colors change at the highest points first, so you will see the first changes at the mountaintops and highest peaks about mid-September.

 2.)
 As the last part of September rolls in, the tip tops of the mountains will reach their peak color, but hold on!
-October holds your best chance to see the best color all over!
+Mid to late October holds your best chance to see the best color all over!

 3.)
 During early October, it gets exciting, because the leaves will begin their change further down into lower areas of the Great Smoky Mountain National Park and Gatlinburg.

 4.)
 As mid October arrives, Gatlinburg will start to become the wonderland everyone dreams of in Autumn.
 Middle October until the end of October, and the first 1-2 weeks of November will hold the best colors of all!

 Don't forget to book a cabin with an epic Fall view because this is usually the most popular time of the year in Gatlinburg and the Smoky Mountains.

 If you can't be here, you will LOVE these live webcams in the Smoky Mountains I have put together in one of my most popular videos, "Gatlinburg TN Live Webcams".
 You can see the Smoky Mountains from anywhere in the world, and I'm always on the lookout for new ones to add!

 You can also check out this video of driving up beautiful Bluff Mountain in the Fall that I made a few years ago.